top of page

 A yoga teacher demonstrating baddha konasana B

-How to do bound angle B
+How to do Bound Angle B

-• Begin in Baddha Konasana A (step-by-step instructions above), with the spine straight
+• Begin in Baddha Konasana A

-5. Malasana squat
+5. Malasana Squat

 A yoga teacher demonstrating malasana squat

-How to do a malasana squat
+How to do Malasana

 • Begin in a standing position

-• Shuffle your feet a little wider than hip-width, with toes pointing outwards and heels pointing inwards
+• Shuffle your feet a little wider than hip-width, with your toes pointing outwards and heels pointing inwards

-• Straighten the spine as much as you can
+• Straighten the spine

-6. Fire log pose
+6. Fire Log Pose

 In Sanskrit: Agnistambhasana